crustio/crust-wiki/docs/crustWallet.md

 sidebar_label: Crust Wallet
 ---

 Crust Wallet is a plug-in wallet.
-Users can manage their assets in Crust Network, such as CRU and Candy (and CSM after the mainnet launch)  via Crust Wallet.
+Users can manage their CRUs via Crust Wallet.
 It includes following features:

 * Interact with Crust DApps such as [Crust Apps](https://apps.crust.network/#/accounts);
 * Manage accounts;
 * Transfer of tokens;

 Please note that Crust Wallet **does NOT** support CRU tokens of ERC20.
-It is used to interact with Crust Networks including Maxwell and MainNet.
+It is used to interact with Networks including Maxwell and MainNet.

 You can install Crust Wallet in two ways.

 ### 1. Install via Chrome App Store

 You can install Crust Wallet from the [Chrome Web Store](https://chrome.google.com/webstore/detail/crust-wallet/jccapkebeeiajkkdemacblkjhhhboiek).

 ### 2. Install via Installation Package

 You can follow steps below to download and install Crust Wallet package.

   1. [Download installation package](https://github.com/crustio/crust-extension/releases/download/v1.0.1/crust-wallet_v1.0.1.zip) and unpack.